Dechrissen/website/blog/twenty-seven-maxims.md

 I hope you find at least one *hat* you like.
 Or *that* you like.
 Whichever.

+Without further ado, here's the list. (*Tip*: If you prefer a nice PDF of the list instead, it's [here.](https://derekandersen.net/assets/documents/Dereks_27_Maxims.pdf))

 ### Derek's 27 Maxims

 1. If you own a smartphone, take control of your notifications.
 Don't let the notifications control you and your attention.
 Take some time to customize them so no unnecessary apps ever notify you.